 The anger you are feeling about the world, motherhood, burnout, injustice.
 It is not something to manage away.
-It is something to express, explore, and transform into clarity and conscious action.
+It is something to honor, express, and discover the wisdom it holds.

 Maternal rage is now recognized by clinicians as a legitimate presenting issue in the perinatal period and beyond.
 But rage is not limited to mothers.
 Parents of all genders, therapists, activists, and anyone paying attention to the state of the world are experiencing real, justified anger.